xylous/settle/doc/SETTLE_MANUAL.md

     (note the absence of regex wildcards)

-- `settle query --format "[%P]\t%l" --link_sep "\t" --title "Note.*"` takes every Zettel whose title starts with `Note`, printing their absolute path between square brackets, separating links with tabs.
+- `settle query --format "[%P]\t%l" --link_sep "\t" --title "Note.*"` takes every Zettel whose title starts with `Note` and prints their absolute path between square brackets, but also their forward links, which are separated with tabs.

-- `settle query --graph` prints a DOT file of the entire Zettelkasten to stdout
+- `settle query --graph 1>graph.gv` prints DOT output of the entire Zettelkasten to a file called `graph.gv`

+- `settle query --graph --tag "neurology"` prints a DOT graph of all Zettel who have the `neurology` tag.

 - `settle query --text ".*search.*" --format "%t (%a)"` not only prints every Zettel that contains the word `search` in it, but it also prints every line